Search Results for Contraceptive pearl

 Reproductive Health Care and Advocacy Fellowship

-The Reproductive Health Care and Advocacy Fellowship is a year-long intensive clinical training program that develops a diverse community of family medicine leaders to provide, teach, and advocate for access to equitable and person-centered reproductive health care, including abortion.
-We envision a vibrant and diverse community of clinical leaders and change-makers with the power to…
+The Reproductive Health Care and Advocacy Fellowship is a year-long intensive clinical training program that develops a diverse community of family medicine leaders to provide, teach, and advocate for access to equitable and person-centered reproductive health care, especially within primary care.
+We envision a vibrant and diverse community of clinical leaders and change-makers with the…

 Insights: RHAP Clinical Update: Management of Pregnancy of Unknown Location